-Preserving the Imperial Buddhist Convents of Japan
+Japanese Imperial Buddhist Convents

 From the 13th through the late 19th centuries, tradition called for unmarried daughters of Japanese emperors and shoguns to become abbesses in a network of elite imperial Buddhist convents.
 The convents housed remarkable collections and the buildings—tranquil temple-garden complexes—themselves reflected the highest craftsmanship of the day and the nuns lived amid beautiful interiors.
 Interestingly, many of the historic interiors were formerly located in imperial compounds and then moved and reinstalled in the convents as gifts to the daughters living in the convents.
 There are 13 surviving Imperial Japanese Buddhist Convents: 10 in Kyoto and 3 in Nara.
 In 1868 when Shinto replaced Buddhism as the official religion of Japan, the convents lost their traditional source of financial support.
 Today the convents remain historically significant but largely overlooked, and suffer due to limited resources and a decline in the practice of monastic life.